Best Cookware Not Made in China

 If you’re ordering from Tramontina, ensure that you find a set that’s made in Brazil and not made in China.
 It looks like Tramontina is offering both now, and so they’re probably testing the waters to see if people care about country of origin.

 If you absolutely need non-stick, check out Made In.
-You won’t find Made In cookware at Amazon, Target, Walmart, or any other retailer.
-That’s because they only sell directly to consumers and professionals through their Web site.
-In fact, their cookware is used in many top-rated three-Michelin-star restaurants such as Alinea in Chicago and Le Bernadin in New York.
+Their cookware is used in many top-rated three-Michelin-star restaurants such as Alinea in Chicago and Le Bernadin in New York.

 Made In has an interesting history.
 The founders had a 100-year history in kitchen supply, and decided to partner with family-owned manufacturers in the US, France, and Italy to build only the best cookware.

-While all their pieces are exceptional quality, to me their non-stick set is–no pun intended–what sticks out.
-Their non-stick cookware is made in Italy, and their coating is American PTFE (polytetrafluoroethylene) made without PFOA (perfluorooctanoic acid).
+While all their pieces are exceptional quality, to me their non-stick pan is–no pun intended–what sticks out.
+Their non-stick cookware is made in the USA, coated with PTFE (polytetrafluoroethylene) made without PFOA (perfluorooctanoic acid).
 If you’re not sure what this means, bottom line is that Made In is going out of its way to make sure its material is safe–in 2016 the Environmental Protection Agency in the US issued an advisory about the dangers of PFOA after testing showed multiple health problems associated with it, from testicular and kidney cancer to liver damage, thyroid disease, and dangers to pregnant women and fetuses.
 US-based manufacturers agreed to stop using it in making non-stick cookware.

 Can you expect the same from manufacturers in China?
 I think we all know the answer to this.
 And yet, I can’t find one instance of non-stick cookware other than Made In that is not made in China.
 Even companies like All Clad and Le Creuset who carry non-stick outsource their manufacturing to China.

-I highly recommend everything Made In has to offer, but their non-stick set is a must-buy for anyone who wants non-stick.
+I highly recommend everything Made In has to offer, but this pan is a must-buy for anyone who wants non-stick.
 In fact, unlike other manufacturers, they’re very clear that you should hand-wash non-stick cookware–if you’re like me and go through a set every few years, that’s important to remember.

 You’ve probably heard of the name Regal Ware; they’ve been around for over 100 years.
 They have two brands that produce cookware that’s made in the USA: American Kitchen Cookware and Lifetime Cookware.